pgbo/LvMultiThreadCoreDataDao/README.md

-# LvMultiThreadCoreDataHelper
+# LvMultiThreadCoreDataDao

 ## Introduction

-LvMultiThreadCoreDataHelper is an iOS framework that allows using core data conveniently and safety.
+LvMultiThreadCoreDataDao is an iOS framework that allows using core data conveniently and safety.
 It uses **ARC**.
 Requires **CoreData** framework.
 The sample make a test under multi-thread.

 ## Adding to your project
 Just copy or drag the LvMultiThreadCoreDataDao folder into your projects.